Mexico: Energy

 Energy production in Mexico is managed by the state-owned companies Federal Commission of Electricity and Pemex.
-Pemex, the public company in charge of exploration, extraction, transportation and marketing of crude oil and natural gas, as well as the refining and distribution of petroleum products and petrochemicals, is one of the largest companies in the world by revenue, making US$86 billion in sales a year.
+Pemex, the public company in charge of exploration, extraction, transportation, and marketing of crude oil and natural gas, as well as the refining and distribution of petroleum products and petrochemicals, is one of the largest companies in the world by revenue, making US$86 billion in sales a year.
 Mexico is the sixth-largest oil producer in the world, with 3.7 million barrels per day.
 In 1980 oil exports accounted for 61.6% of total exports; by 2000 it was only 7.3%.
-The largest hydro plant in Mexico is the 2,400 MW Manuel Moreno Torres Dam in Chicoasén, Chiapas, in the Grijalva River.
+Mexico owns 7 oil refineries on its territory, with the newest one being built in 2022 and another refinery within the United States.
+Mexico has 60 hydroelectric power plants which generate 12% of the country's electricity with the largest being the 2,400 MW Manuel Moreno Torres Dam on the Grijalva River in Chicoasén, Chiapas.
 This is the world's fourth most productive hydroelectric plant.

-Mexico is the country with the world's third largest solar potential.
-The country's gross solar potential is estimated at 5kWh/m2 daily, which corresponds to 50 times national electricity generation.
-Currently, there is over 1 million square meters of solar thermal panels installed in Mexico, while in 2005, there were 115,000 square meters of solar PV (photo-voltaic).
-It is expected that in 2012 there will be 1,8 million square meters of installed solar thermal panels.
-The project named SEGH-CFE 1, located in Puerto Libertad, Sonora, Northwest of Mexico, will have capacity of 46.8 MW from an array of 187,200 solar panels when complete in 2013.
-All of the electricity will be sold directly to the CFE and absorbed into the utility's transmission system for distribution throughout their existing network.
-At an installed capacity of 46.8 MWp, when complete in 2013, the project will be the first utility scale project of its kind in Mexico and the largest solar project of any kind in Latin America.
+Mexico is the country with the world's third-largest solar power potential.
+The country's gross solar potential is estimated at 5kWh/m2 daily, which corresponds to 50 times the national electricity generation.
+Currently, there is over 1 million square meters of solar thermal panels installed in Mexico, while in 2005 there were only 115,000 square meters of solar PV (photo-voltaic) panels.
+The project SEGH-CFE 1 located in Puerto Libertad, Sonora in the Northwest of Mexico was completed in December 2018 and has a capacity of 46.8 MW from an array of 187,200 solar panels, all of its generated electricity is sold directly to the CFE and absorbed into the utility's transmission system for distribution throughout their existing network.
+The Villanueva solar park in Coahuila which opened in 2019, is the largest solar power plant in the Americas with a capacity of 828 MW.
+Mexico does have one nuclear power plant, the Laguna Verde Nuclear Power Station located in the state of Veracruz and numerous wind farms, with the largest wind farm in Latin America being located in the state of Oaxaca.

+Although Mexico has significantly increased its renewable electricity generation from wind and solar sources, it is still dependent on fossil fuels for the majority of its energy.
+In 2023 Mexico was in the top 15 highest greenhouse gas emitters, contributing over 5 million tonnes, or 1.4% of the global total.
+Mexico has committed to reducing greenhouse gas emissions by 35% by 2030, with an increased target of 40% conditional upon external support.
+The country also aims to cut black carbon emissions by 51% unconditionally and 70% with additional support by 2030 and has committed to net zero by 2050.